passwordless-lib/fido2-net-lib/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+For security and penetration testing, please see our [Vulnerability Disclosure Program](./VDP.md)

 ## Contributors

 ### Code Contributors